Part of Core Framework Modules

 “Which safe update would make different behavior possible?”

-Observation creates space
+Observation creates choice space

 Clear observation